janelu9/EasyLLM/README.md

 ✦ Both GPU and NPU are supported.

-✦ Directly training on whole big data write by Spark when pretrain.
+✦ Directly training on whole big data of token ids converted by PySpark when pretrain.

 ✦ Flash speed when fine-tuning because of  no redundant computation .

-✦ Make PCIE as fast as NVlinks under 20 billion level model.
+✦ Make PCIE as fast as NVLinks under 20 billion level model.

 ✦ Minimalist implementation of Sequence Parallelism (4D Parallelism for extra long context).

-✦ High performance of  Visual Language Model, Mixture of Experts and Reinforcement Learning.
+✦ High performance of  Visual Language Model‘s full parameter fine-tuning.

+✦ Big Expert Parallel and dynamic experts balance when Mixture of Experts training.

+✦ Asynchronous inference and training of Reinforcement Learning.

 ## Installation